Kelly Armstrong

 Kelly Michael Armstrong (born October 8, 1976) is an American lawyer and politician serving since 2024 as the 34th governor of North Dakota.
 A member of the Republican Party, he served from 2019 to 2024 as the U.S. representative for North Dakota's at-large congressional district.

 Born and raised in North Dakota, Armstrong served from 2012 to 2018 as the North Dakota state senator from the 36th district and was chair of the North Dakota Republican Party from 2015 to 2018.
-On January 23, 2024, he announced he would not seek reelection to the House and would instead run in the 2024 North Dakota gubernatorial election.
-Armstrong won the Republican primary on June 11, 2024, and defeated Democratic nominee Merrill Piepkorn in the general election.
+Armstrong was first elected to Congress in 2018, and reelected in 2020 and 2022.
+He was elected governor in 2024.

+As of February 2026, according to Morning Consult, Armstrong was the ninth-most popular governor in the country, with an approval rating of 60%.

 Early life and education

 Kelly Michael Armstrong was born on October 8, 1976.
 Armstrong graduated from Dickinson High School in 1995.
 He earned a Bachelor of Arts in psychology from the University of North Dakota in 2001 and a Juris Doctor from the University of North Dakota School of Law in 2003, after spending his first year of law school at the College of William & Mary.
 He is a member of the Sigma Chi fraternity.